 Let’s go back to the 440ns number.
 How much time is that?
-Kernel hacker Jesper Brouer discusses this issue on his excellent talk “Network stack challenges at increasing speed” (I also recommend LWN’s summary of the talk: Improving Linux networking performance).
+Kernel hacker Jesper Brouer discusses this issue on his excellent talk “Network stack challenges at increasing speed”.
 Here’s the cost of some common operations: (cost varies depending on hardware but the order of magnitude is similar across different hardware settings)

 - Spinlock (Lock/Unlock): 16ns.